isomerpages/moe-edgefieldpri/_curriculum/CCE curriculum/Events.md

 The celebration encouraged them to appreciate diversity, care for others and build positive relationships, contributing to a more inclusive and harmonious community in Singapore and beyond.</p>
-<p></p>
-<p></p>
-<p></p>
-<p></p>
-<p></p>
-<p></p>
-<h3>IFD Theme 2024 |&nbsp;<em>Singapore in Asia</em></h3>
-<p>International cooperation remains key in our complex world.
-Asia is the
-world's fastest-growing region, and Singapore continues to facilitate closer economic, political, social, and cultural cooperation within ASEAN and in Asia.
-By recognising the importance of connectedness between our neighbouring countries, our youth can play an active role in fostering people-to-people ties, and thus celebrate the region's diversity and vibrancy and promote the spirit of friendship and collaboration.
-In addition, our older students can deepen their understanding of Singapore's realities as a small state and appreciate how we can safeguard our national interest and have much to contribute to efforts at international cooperation.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/IMG_7345.jpg">
 </div>